Our Report on the JAMSTEC Three-Season Forecast – Can be Compared to the NOAA Outlook – Posted on October 5, 2024

 First, we take a look at the forecasted sea surface temperature anomalies (SSTA).
 JAMSTEC starts by forecasting the SSTA and Nino 3.4 Index on the first day of the month and from there it usually takes their models about two weeks to produce their seasonal forecast.
 I received it from JAMSTEC on September 25 which was much later than when NOAA issued their Seasonal Update this month.
 The JAMSTEC model runs are based on conditions as of September 1, 2024.
 The NOAA Seasonal Outlook is based on conditions closer to the time when it was issued.

 We do not have a full three-season forecast from JAMSTEC this month.
 We have forecast maps for OND, DJF and MAM so it is really an eight-month forecast as OND and DJF overlap a bit.
-For each of these three-month Outlooks, I also show the corresponding NOAA Precipitation Outlook.
+For each of these three-month Outlooks, I also show the corresponding NOAA Precipitation Outlook for comparison purposes.
 The two are remarkably similar which is very unusual.

-We also have single-month forecasts for October through March 2025.
-I have a single-month outlook for October from NOAA but not single-month outlooks for the other five months so I did not show those comparisons.
+We also have single-month JAMASTEC forecasts for October through March 2025.
+I have a single-month outlook for October from NOAA but not single-month outlooks for the other five months so I could not show those comparisons.

 Let’s take a look.

 This shows their forecast of sea surface temperature anomalies at three points in time.
-Blue is cold and is associated with La Nina if it occurs in the Nino 3.4 measurement areas.
+Blue is a cold anomaly and is associated with La Nina if it occurs in the Nino 3.4 measurement areas in the Pacific along the Equator.
 The cool anomaly along the Equator is somewhat further west than usual which gives it the Modoki characteristics.

 The U.S. funded some of the Modoki research but for some reason declines to mention it in their seasonal outlook discussions.

-In the OND image look at that blob of cool (anomaly) water to the west i.e. by this point in time this has Modoki characteristics that impact the Walker circulation.
+In the OND image above, look at that blob of cool (anomaly) water to the west along the Equator.
+Thus the La Nina has Modoki characteristics that impact the Walker circulation.
 I have written about that before.
 It raises questions about the reliability of our current approach to thinking about the ENSO Cycle.
 This is covered in another article that can be accessed HERE.
-But JAMSTEC is showing a relatively normal ocean off the coast of much of the U.S. coasts which probably explains their forecast.

 JAMSTEC uses the same definition of Normal (climatology) as NOAA.
 JAMSTEC does a better job at characterizing La Ninas and El Ninos than NOAA.
 JAMSTEC provides me with a lot of other information that I do not include in my articles to keep them to a manageable size for readers.
 That material is the atmospheric pressure patterns.